Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Evaluation

 \section{Evaluation}

 Several metrics have been proposed or adopted from other research fields to evaluate, compare, and discuss text generation systems.
-These metrics are used as proxy measures for desired characteristics of text generation, such as coherence, fluency, and semantic diversity. \Cref{tab:table-metrics} shows the summary of all metrics identified.
-We identify 16 metrics from our 136 papers and organize them into two major types: \textit{model-free} and \textit{model-based} evaluation. \textit{Model-free} metrics are usually based on static and rule-based algorithms like word overlap (e.g., BLEU \citep{PapineniRWZ02}). \textit{Model-based} metrics depend on the embeddings of pre-trained LMs or word embeddings to produce similarity scores (e.g., BERTScore \citep{ZhangKWW20a}).
-Another field of evaluation concerns \textit{human evaluation}, which is deemed the gold standard to measure characteristics like fluency, faithfulness, and coherence in text generation systems \citep{GhoshCLM17, MaSLL18a, QaderJPL18, FengFQQ21, LuWWJ22}.
-In this written work, we focus on automated metrics only.
-For a full list including human evaluation procedures, we point to our GitHub repository\textsuperscript{\ref{github_project}}.
+These metrics serve as proxy measures of desired text-generation characteristics, such as coherence, fluency, and semantic diversity. \Cref{tab:table-metrics} shows the summary of all metrics identified.
+We identify 16 distinct automated metrics from our systematically retrieved papers (excluding auxiliary papers added during writing) and organize them into three major types: \textit{model-free}, \textit{model-based}, and \textit{human} evaluation. \textit{Model-free} metrics are usually based on static, rule-based algorithms, such as text overlap (e.g., BLEU \citep{PapineniRWZ02}). \textit{Model-based} metrics are automated metrics that rely on learned models rather than only surface-level rules.
+They include embedding- or encoder-based similarity metrics (e.g., BERTScore \citep{ZhangKWW20a}) or sequence-to-sequence scoring metrics (e.g., BARTScore \citep{YuanNL21c}) to derive a final score.
+Another field of evaluation concerns \textit{human evaluation}, which measures characteristics like fluency, faithfulness, coherence, and others in text generation systems \citep{GhoshCLM17, MaSLL18a, QaderJPL18, FengFQQ21, LuWWJ22}.
+We also discuss LLM-as-a-judge \citep{ZhengSVF23a}, which uses an instruction-tuned LLM to predict a decision or score.
+In the retrieved papers, we find four distinct methods used for human \textit{labeling} (e.g., Likert Scale) and four metrics for annotator \textit{agreement} (e.g., Krippendorff Alpha).